 Are you an IB student considering going to university in the UK?
-Find out everything you need to know about university entry requirements, including how UCAS points work if you're an IB student, in our latest blog.
+Find out everything you need to know about IB requirements for universities, including how UCAS points work...

 What is an International Baccalaureate (IB)?

-As well as the above subjects, students also complete:
+As well as the above subjects, students also:

 - write a mini dissertation-style extended essay

 - get involved in sports, volunteering and extracurricular community activities

 Students complete these activities as part of the Diploma Programme Core.

 Can I get into a UK university with an IB?